jonathanpberger/design-testing-leanux/deck20mins.md

 ### UI & FE: Live Style Guides & Compliance

-Style-Guide-Driven Design, Style Cop
+Style-Guide-Driven Design, [Hologram][]

 ![](images/patternlab.io.png)

 ???
 - style-guide driven design
-- [Stylecop][] will ensure compliance with [hologram][]
+- [Stylecop][] can ensure compliance with [hologram][]
-- Pattern.io, styleguides.io tackle this area
 - Pivotal Labs is doing some very cool work right now w/ PUI

 ---

-### UX
+### UX: Including the user
 - Persona.yml
 - UserTesting.com, Ethn.io
 - Lean Hypotheses

 ???

-- Persona.yml makes personae AC
+- Persona.yml makes personae Acceptance Criteria
 - UserTesting.com, Ethn.io could be ways to automate via machine
 - Hypotheses set up acceptance crit

 ---

+class: center, middle

+# How can techniques inform the bigger picture?

+---
 name: automation
 class: center, middle
-## Automation & Continuous Integration

----
-class: middle, center
-### To go from "Testing" to "Test Driving", ask
+## To go from "Testing" to "Test Driving", ask

-.f3["(How) can this plug into CI?"]
+.f2["(How) can this plug into an Automated .green[Health] .red[Check]?"]

----

-### Benefits of CI

-- Automation relieves monotony
-- Perpetual healthcheck on design, visible to whole team
-- Compels team to agree on Definition of Done
+???
+- the first thing we need to do is start breaking builds
+- socialize the notion of a transparent heath check
+- team agrees on, done means done

 ---